Finite mixture representations of zero-and-$N$-inflated distributions for count-compositional data: Derivation of the distributions

-It is clear that ZANIM is a finite mixture of multinomials, along with two degenerate distributions for the cases where all counts are zero, corresponding to Equation \eqref{eq:zanim_pmf__all_zeros__mixture}, and where all but one category are zero, corresponding to Equation \eqref{eq:zanim_pmf__only_one_no_zero__mixture}.
-Equation \eqref{eq:zanim_pmf__no_zero__mixture} is a multinomial with $d$ categories, $N$ trials, and probabilities $\bm{\theta} = (\theta_1, \ldots, \theta_d)$.
-Equation \eqref{eq:zanim_pmf__sets_of_zi_non_zi__mixture} represents multinomials with $N$ trials and probabilities $\theta_j^{\mathcal{K}}$ for all categories $j \notin \mathcal{K}$.
 We note, however, that a given $\mathbf{y}_i=\{y_{i1},\ldots,y_{id}\}$ can belong to as few as one and at most $2^{d-1}$ components, given the presence of indicator functions in the above PMF.
-Obviously, if there are no zeros in the given $\mathbf{y}_i$, then we just evaluate the purely multinomial component in Equation \eqref{eq:zanim_pmf__no_zero__mixture}.
-In the special case where the entire $\mathbf{y}_i$ consists of zeros, we evaluate only the purely degenerate component in Equation \eqref{eq:zanim_pmf__all_zeros__mixture}.
+Obviously, if there are no zeros in the given $\mathbf{y}_i$, we need only evaluate the purely multinomial component \eqref{eq:zanim_pmf__no_zero__mixture}.
+In the special case where $\mathbf{y}_i$ consists entirely of zeros, we evaluate only the purely degenerate component \eqref{eq:zanim_pmf__all_zeros__mixture}.
 Otherwise, when $\mathbf{y}_i$ contains both zero and non-zero counts, we require the evaluation of $2^q$ components, where $q\in\lbrack 1,d-1\rbrack$ denotes the number of observed zeros, including the purely multinomial component, the reduced multinomial components, and (when $q=d-1$ exactly) the corresponding $N$-inflated component.
-This simplifies the calculation of the likelihood by obviating the need to evaluate all $2^d$ components and highlighting how few components need to be evaluated when the number of zeros is low.
+This simplifies likelihood calculations by obviating the need to evaluate all $2^d$ components and highlights how relatively few components need to be evaluated when the number of zeros is low.

 \begin{proposition} If $\mathbf{Y} \sim \operatorname{ZANIM}_d\lbrack N, \bm{\theta}, \bm{\zeta} \rbrack$, then $\mathbf{Y}$ has the stochastic representation: